dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_nine.rst

 .. code-block:: yaml

     context:
       cloud:
         config:
           credentials:
             user: some_user
             pass: some_password

     solids:
-        injest_a:
+      ingest_a:
         config: 2
-        injest_b:
+      ingest_b:
         config: 3

 It will create the production version of that store.
 Note that you have not change the implementation of any solid to do this.
 Only the configuration